What Does it Take to Complete a RN To BSN Program Online?

 eLearners: Can you describe a typical online RN to BSN nursing program?

 Registered nurses are facing complex demands within our modern healthcare system.
 RN to BSN education is designed to empower practicing nurses to meet these demands.
 At Kaplan University, we survey the deeper underpinnings of our profession in terms of theory.
 We investigate the value of evidence-based practice as well as the opportunity to contribute to scholarly evidence.
 We examine barriers and strategies to caring for people of diverse populations.
 We audit our role as interdisciplinary healthcare professionals.
 Online programs simply accomplish these objectives without the geographical and schedule barriers faced by students within ground programs.
 We do this by connecting our authentic practice experiences to scholarly and professional concepts and precepts via dialogue, reading, research, and reflection.

-eLearners: How are these programs different from more traditional campus programs, and what are the pros and cons to enrolling in one?
+eLearners: How are these programs different from more traditional campus programs?

 Online programs are uniquely designed for adult learners.
 Adult learners are incredibly busy students.
 They are actively engaged in and advancing their careers.
 They are often raising and caring for family members.
 They frequently serve in their communities.
 Online learning programs are designed to maximize the efficiency and effectiveness of the busy adult learner.
 Curriculum is designed to specifically meet the requirements of professional accrediting agencies and industry employers.
 Precious time is not wasted on superfluous endeavors.
 And of course, classroom access is 24 hours a day, 7 days a week to accommodate the adult learner.